 Prior to joining Ford & Harrison, Jeffrey practiced with another law firm in New York for twenty-four years.
-Prior to that, he served as Deputy General Counsel of a New York City bank, and before that was with the Internal Revenue Service in Washington, D.C.
+Prior to that, he served as Deputy General Counsel of a New York City bank, and before that worked for the Internal Revenue Service in Washington, D.C.

-- Amending numerous clients' retirement plans for compliance with various recent law and regulatory changes, and, when appropriate, submission of applications for Internal Revenue Service determination letters.
+- Amending numerous clients' retirement plans for compliance with various changes in governing law and regulations, and, when appropriate, submitting applications for Internal Revenue Service determination letters.

-- Negotiating favorable settlements with the Internal Revenue Service in matters involving potential disqualification of qualified retirement plans.
+- Negotiating favorable settlement with the Internal Revenue Service in matters involving potential disqualification of qualified retirement plans.

-- Amending plans and policies for numerous not-for-profit organizations in order to comply with current changes in the applicable law and regulations, including various issues peculiar to tax-exempt employers.
+- Amending plans and policies of various not-for-profit organizations in order to comply with current changes in the applicable law and regulations, including numerous issues peculiar to tax-exempt employers.

-- Filing applications under various governmental correction programs maintained by IRS and DOL for violations of Internal Revenue Code and/or ERISA requirements.
+- Obtaining agency approvals under various correction programs maintained by the IRS and the DOL for violations of Internal Revenue Code and/or ERISA requirements.

-- Negotiating with a large multiemployer plans in order to minimize withdrawal liability assessments against clients who were engaging in sales of businesses and other transactions.
+- Negotiating with a large multiemployer plan in order to minimize withdrawal liability assessments against clients engaging in sales of businesses.

-- Advising employers regarding tax and employee benefit aspects of international employee transfers and secondments, both inbound and outbound.
+- Advising on the tax and employee benefit aspects of international employee transfers and secondments, both inbound and outbound.

 - Negotiating revisions to servicing and other administrative agreements on behalf of plan-administrator clients.